Start typing and hit "Enter" to search.

 Skilled Worker Visa UK

-New rules for Skilled Worker visa: the minimum salary requirement is scheduled to increase to £38,700 per year on 4 April 2024.
+New rules for Skilled Worker visa: started from 4 April 2024, the minimum salary requirement increased to £38,700 per year or your job's going rate, whichever is higher.

 Contact our lawyers for a free telephone consultation on 020 3744 2797 or complete our enquiry form to discuss your UK skilled worker visa.
 Please note: as immigration lawyers, we are NOT equipped to assist you to find a job / sponsor in the UK.
 Given the volume of enquiries we receive, we will be UNABLE to respond to enquiries seeking assistance with finding sponsorship for a work visa.